23 things you must see at Brisbane Festival (plus some)

 Brisbane Festival centres around Treasury Brisbane Arcadia where people can lose themselves in the place-to-be bar, revel in free performances by the Revellers and indulge in several different food delicacies.
 The top of the Courier-Mail Spiegeltent will be blown off with a variety of music acts, floor shows, circus bravery and family fun – find something for everyone in the mysteries of Treasury Brisbane Arcadia.

 10. River of Light |6 - 28 September, Treasury Brisbane Arcadia

-This water fountain, light and laser spectacular will light up the Brisbane River each night throughout the festival with a local Indigenous story told by Nunukul Yuggera Aboriginal Dance Company working with Oracle Liquid.
+This water fountain, light and laser spectacular will light up the Brisbane River each night throughout the festival with a local Indigenous story told by Yuggera and Toorbal man Shannon Ruska working with Oracle Liquid.
 The show features dynamic jets, giant spirals of water, full-colour lighting and lasers, making it a must-see event.

 Other free events include Symphony For Me, Lord Mayor’s City Hall Concerts, Connecting with Local Stories, Smashhdown! and Evening Lights by Elisa Jane Carmichael.

 You could be seeing the next Liza Minnelli perform when these talented entertainers take the stage and give it their all.
 Experience all the sass, sensuality and sizzle of cabaret at Brisbane Festival this month.

 11. Blanc de Blanc Encore | 5 - 28 September, The Courier-Mail Spiegeltent